mgmacleod/Kasina/README.md

   - Solo
   - Mute
   - track types
-    - tracks 1 - 7 control regular (audio/midi/hybrid) tracks
+    - tracks 1 - 7 on the Octatrack control regular (audio/midi/hybrid) tracks in Bitwig Studio
-    - track 8 controls the master track and project remote controls
+    - track 8 on the Octatrack controls Bitwig's master track and the project remote controls
   - trig buttons move the bank of 7 regular tracks around the project
 - Adjust remote controls on tracks and devices
   - Navigate pages of remotes with trig buttons